Basis of Presentation and Significant Accounting Policies

 In June 2018, the FASB issued ASU No. 2018-08, Not-For-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which is intended to clarify and improve the scope and the accounting guidance for contributions received and contributions made.
 The amendments in ASU No. 2018-08 should assist entities in (1) evaluating whether transactions should be accounted for as contributions (nonreciprocal transaction) within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance and (2) determining whether a contribution is conditional.
 This amendment applies to all entities that make or receive grants or contributions.
 This ASU is effective for public companies serving as a resource recipient for fiscal years beginning after June 15, 2018, including interim periods within that fiscal year.
 The Company adopted this ASU in the first quarter of 2019 and there was no material effect on the recognition or measurement of revenue in the Companys financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires recognition of a right-of-use asset and liability for future lease payments for contracts that meet the definition of a lease and requires disclosure of certain information about leasing arrangements.
 Generally, a lease exists when a contract or part of a contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-In determining whether a lease exists, we consider whether a contract provides us with both the right to obtain substantially all of the economic benefits from the use of the identified asset and the right to direct the use of the identified asset.
+In determining whether a lease exists, the Company considers whether a contract provides it with both the right to obtain substantially all of the economic benefits from the use of the identified asset and the right to direct the use of the identified asset.
 The Company adopted the standard on January 1, 2019 using the optional transition method and, as a result, did not recast prior period unaudited comparative financial statements.
-The Company has determined that its leases, consisting of leases for office and laboratory space without variable components, are operating leases.
+The Company has determined that its leases, consisting of leases for office and laboratory space without optional terms or variable components, are operating leases.
 Adoption of the new standard resulted in the recording of operating lease right-of-use assets and associated lease liabilities of $520,399 and $528,253, respectively, as of January 1, 2019 on the balance sheet with no cumulative impact to accumulated deficit and did not have a material impact on the Companys results of operations or cash flows.

 The entire disclosure for all significant accounting policies of the reporting entity.